 - On top – multiple base layers and a down jacket or fleece.
 Because the weather can change so quickly I always carry a hard shell waterproof jacket.

 - On my feet, I wear leather waterproof walking boots and good hiking socks – wet weather can mean the ground is very boggy!

 - I love my fleece lined hat, a scarf to wrap around my face and I always keep climbing gloves handy for any scrambly bits.

 - I also use shock-proof carbon walking sticks, as climbing down can be tough on your knees.

 No view from the Cairngorms but still happy!

-This guide from Loch Lomond Mountain Rescue & BBC Timeline gives you a list of everything you will need on a mountain.
-Never climb without safety gear, this means an Ordnance Survey map and compass (learn how to use it), waterproof map bag, head torch, bivvy bag or blanket, and a lighter or matches.
+Never climb without safety gear, this means an Ordnance Survey paper map and compass (learn how to use it), waterproof map bag, head torch, bivvy bag or blanket, and a lighter or matches.
 We also carry a camping knife, first aid kit, and a whistle.
 Don’t forget plenty of water, food, and sweets for a sugar boost – after 5 miles you will need it!

 So what about the weather?

 In Scotland, the weather is unpredictable at best – so it’s best to be prepared for everything – not just the rain!
 Even in summer, Scotland’s mountains can be blasted by the wind, hail and even still be snow topped.
 Cloud inversions (when the temperature keeps the cloud level below around 600m) look stunning from above, down below the fog can be so deep it is easy to get lost.